 Viu Manent's newest vineyard planted on steep slopes (up to 45% gradient) in the west of the Colchagua Valley in the Peralillo area.
 The whole site covers 325 hectares but no more than 70 hectares will be planted to vineyard.
 The remaining land has been set aside and is a nature reserve for native flora and fauna.

 Altitude: Between 150 and 280 metres

 Soil Type: A low fertility 'pied mont' soil with a clay texture.

 Varieties: Merlot, Malbec, Syrah, Cabernet Sauvignon, Cabernet Franc, Petit Verdot, Carmenere, Mourvedre, Grenache, Tempranillo and Tannat.

 Average Vine Age: 9 years.

-Intense cherry red in colour with aromas that recall fresh fruit such as plums and cherries along with a touch of black pepper and fresh-
+Intense cherry red colour with aromas of fresh fruits such as plums and cherries with a touch of black pepper and fresh-

 Bin No.: 1662

 Producer: Viu Manent